 Indiana advocates, HEAR - Hoosiers for Equal Access to Records -- continue education and advocacy among legislators in advance of the 2012-13 session when efforts will begin anew to launch a new bill.
 As soon as a new Chair of the Legislative Committee is appointed, the sponsoring Senator will hold a meeting for all interested parties to create the new bill.

-CURRENT LAW: For adoptions before 12-31-1993: Identifying infomation shall be released if the adult adoptee (21) and the birth parent have submitted a written consent to the State Registrar.
+CURRENT LAW: For adoptions before 12-31-1993: Identifying information shall be released if the adult adoptee (21) and the birth parent have submitted a written consent to the State Registrar.

-The original birth certiricate is withheld from inspection except for a child adopted by a stepparent or as provided in statutes pertaining to release of identifying information.
+The original birth certificate is withheld from inspection except for a child adopted by a stepparent or as provided in statutes pertaining to release of identifying information.

 Passive registry.
 The State Registrar shall reveal the identity of the birth parent to the adult adoptee (age 18) or the identity of the adult adoptee to the birth parent if all of the following conditions are met:

 The original birth certificate (OBC) may not be inspected except under order of a court.
 The State registrar shall, upon the application of an adult adoptee, a birth parent, an adoptive parent, or the legal representative of the any of the former, inspect the OBC and reveal to the applicant the date of the adoption and the name and address of the court that issued the adoption decree.

 The OBC is available only to the adult adoptee.
 The adoptee's descendants cannot get the OBC (which many want when the adoptee is deceased).
 The OBC is stamped, in red, VOID so that the document cannot be used for fraud.
 It has only been in the past 15 years or so that this has been done.
 The same form and fee, is used for ALL in Kansas whether adopted or not adopted.
 This form may be accessed at: www.kdheks.gov/vital/birth.html